Which US States Have Birds on Their Flags?

 Oregon

 Oregon's flag is the only US state flag with two completely different designs on each side.
 The obverse side (front) shows the state seal on a navy blue background, with a bald eagle perched at the top of the shield — wings spread above a panorama of mountains, ocean, and a covered wagon.
 Turn the flag over and the eagle vanishes: the reverse side shows only a golden beaver.
-Oregon's eagle exists exclusively on the obverse side state seal, making it the most conditional bird on any US state flag.
-The full two-sided story is documented on the Oregon two-sided state flag.
+Oregon's eagle exists exclusively on the obverse side state seal, so it is visible only from one face of the flag.

 US Territories with Bird Flags (Bonus)

-Beyond the 50 states, two US territories feature birds prominently on their official flags — both choose the bald eagle, adapted to reflect local identity.
+Beyond the 50 states, two US territories feature birds prominently on their official flags.
+Both use the bald eagle with local or territorial details.

 American Samoa

-American Samoa's flag features a bald eagle in flight across a red and blue background, holding a war club (uatogi) and a fly whisk (fue) — traditional Samoan objects — in its talons rather than the standard Great Seal arrows and olive branch.
-The substitution transforms the national emblem into a bicultural symbol, blending Polynesian tradition with American sovereignty.
-Adopted in 1960, it is one of the most culturally layered bird flags in the American system.
+American Samoa's flag features a bald eagle in flight across a red and blue background, holding a war club (uatogi) and a fly whisk (fue) in its talons rather than the Great Seal arrows and olive branch.
+The flag was adopted in 1960.

 US Virgin Islands

 The US Virgin Islands flag shows a simplified US coat of arms eagle on a white background: a golden bald eagle holding a laurel branch and three arrows, flanked by the yellow letters 'V' and 'I'.
-Adopted in 1921 — just four years after the United States purchased the islands from Denmark — the eagle design is a deliberate statement of American territorial identity, rendered in the cleanest possible heraldic form.
+It was adopted in 1921, four years after the United States purchased the islands from Denmark.

 Why Do State Flags Feature Birds?